-Carbonate, in this case as a component of the hydroxyapatite samples, undergoes a reaction with orthophosphoric acid (H3PO4), leading to the generation of CO2 gas21.
-Subsequently, this sample gas is introduced into the mass spectrometer, where simultaneous measurements are taken for stable carbon and oxygen isotope ratios21.
+Carbonate, in this case as a component of the hydroxyapatite samples, undergoes a reaction with orthophosphoric acid (H3PO4), leading to the generation of CO2 gas30.
+Subsequently, this sample gas is introduced into the mass spectrometer, where simultaneous measurements are taken for stable carbon and oxygen isotope ratios30.
 Consequently, a single measurement provides ratios between 12C and 13C, as well as between 16O and 18O, derived from the CO2 gas within a single sample.
-The expected outcome is a data table capturing both carbon and oxygen isotopic ratios for each sampling point21.
+The expected outcome is a data table capturing both carbon and oxygen isotopic ratios for each sampling point31.

-Graphing software is then employed to generate two spot values, one for oxygen and one for carbon, precisely aligned on the same vertical line21.
-However, it's important to note that analyses may face challenges due to various factors.
+Graphing software is then employed to generate two spot values, one for oxygen and one for carbon, precisely aligned on the same vertical line30.
+However, it is important to recognize that analyses may face challenges due to various factors.
 Failures could stem from a breach of vacuum or low-amplitude measurements, compromising the reliability of both carbon and oxygen measurements.
 Alternatively, if the analysis of either carbon or oxygen fails, such as due to high inter-peak variation in the measurement of either element, the other element can still be considered reliable and plotted independently.

-It's noteworthy that only 2/3 of the oxygen from carbonate (CO32-) is converted into CO2 measured by the isotope ratio mass spectrometer.
+It is noteworthy that only 2/3 of the oxygen from carbonate (CO32-) is converted into the CO2 that can be measured by the isotope ratio mass spectrometer.
 Consequently, the oxygen isotope values are highly sensitive to conditions during acid digestion, particularly temperature.
 Interestingly, some samples omit both carbon and oxygen isotopic values as data points5.
 When isotopic values of one of the elements are omitted, it is advisable to at least provide a threshold value and a possible explanation for these failures.

-In the graphs presented in our Figures 1-3, we observe multiple instances where only one of the two isotope measurements is displayed, and in many cases, the two spots are not perfectly vertically aligned.
+In the graphs presented in Supplementary Materials (SUP MAT) 9-115, we observe multiple instances where only one of the two isotope measurements is displayed, and in many cases, the two spots are not perfectly vertically aligned (see Figures 1-3 in this article).
 The misalignment observed in these graphs suggests that they may not be based on isotopic measurements from the same CO2 molecule or were not created by graphing software.
 Conversely, in three places we encounter double and widely separated measurements of one of the two isotope ratios on the same vertical line.
 Double measurements of a single isotope, supposedly from a single sample point, as depicted in our Figures 2 and 3, cannot be attributed to technical readouts.
-Furthermore, in our Figure 4, the line graph exhibits two noticeable 'dips' without corresponding sampling points or error bars, and no explanation for these anomalies is provided.
-The error bars accompanying the carbon isotope records in Fig. 2 of the paper5 (Figure 5 in this article) differ fundamentally from all the error bars in the carbon isotope records in the Supplementary Information, which seem to be duplicates of the oxygen isotope error bars. \Despite the considerable difference in the vertical scale of the graphs, the error bars on both the oxygen and carbon plots are identical in length.
+Furthermore, in the top right graph of Supplementary Materials 95 (see our Figure 4), the line graph exhibits two noticeable 'dips' without corresponding sampling points or error bars, and no explanation for these anomalies is provided.
+The error bars accompanying the carbon isotope records in Fig. 2 of the paper5 (Figure 5 in this article) differ fundamentally from all the error bars in the carbon isotope records in the Supplementary Information, which seem to be duplicates of the oxygen isotope error bars.
+Despite the considerable difference in the vertical scale of the graphs, the error bars on both the oxygen and carbon plots are identical in length.
 Although the Methods section5 specifies a precision of ± 0.3‰, this level of precision is not reflected in the graphs.
 Moreover, as no carbonate or apatite standard has been specified, the origin of the error estimate remains unexplained.
 The error bars are often not centred correctly and display inconsistencies, deviating from the uniform values and appearance expected of analytical software (Figure 5 and 6 of this article).